morrisfranken/argparse/Readme.md

     return 0;
 }
 ```
-Running it, and it will automatically convert the input to the `Color` enum (case-insensitive)
+Running it will automatically convert the input to the `Color` enum (case-insensitive):
 ```
 $ ./argparse_test --color blue
 ```